jonathancross/jc-docs/Git-CheatSheet.md

 #### Submitting multiple pull requests to same upstream repo
 In many situations, I'd like to be able to submit a series of unrelated pull requests to a repo.
-Unfortunatly, even if I use seperate branches for these, commits form each PR will show up in all later PRs on GitHub.
+Unfortunately, if the first PR was from `master` branch (the default), those changes will show up in all later PRs on GitHub, even if I put them in branches.

 I have tried the following:

-* `git cherry-pick` - even if I only cherry-pick the single commit I want, the others still apear in the GitHub pull request.
+* `git cherry-pick` - even if I only cherry-pick the single commit I want, the others still appear in the GitHub pull request.
 * Submit a PR from commandline directly to the repo rather than using my fork.
-Unfortunatly this doesn;t seem possible currently.
+Unfortunately this doesn't seem possible currently.
 * Delete my forked repo after each PR is sent: **THIS WORKS**, however I am screwed if I need to make any changes to the PR.

+**Bottom line:** Always start with a new branch!